klazapp/Unity-Easing/README.md

 - ften leverage third-party tweening libraries that provide pre-built easing functions and simplify the process of creating animations.

 ## Dependencies
-To use `LogMessage`, certain dependencies are required.
+To use `Easing`, certain dependencies are required.
 Ensure these are included in your Unity project.
 - **Unity Version**: Minimum Unity 2020.3 LTS.
 - Unity Mathematics dll